Q&A (Questions for the Author)

 The Screwtape Letters by C.S.
 Lewis

+Just like Harriet the Spy, I always keep a journal and notebook nearby.
 I am always taking notes, jotting down ideas, book titles, possible stories and plots.
 The Holy Spirit often gives me ideas while I am out running or in the shower.
-Often I will get a line, or a phrase and go with that.
-I was out on a run one day and saw a flattened beer can on the sidewalk, and it reminded me of how my dad used to share life wisdom with me while crushing beer cans.
-This prompted me to write a story called “Lessons in Beer Can Crushing.”
-Often, I just “write to resolution,” a term I heard another author say.
-I will just start writing (this is often the most difficult), and then keep moving to inspired thought until I get in the flow.
-Then I keep writing and refining.
-I have a bit of trouble getting to the end, because I always want to improve, prune, add, subtract, and fine-tune the pieces I write.
+Often I will get a line or a phrase that the Lord later illuminates.
+I was out on a run one day and saw a flattened beer can on the sidewalk, and it reminded me of how my dad used to share life wisdom while crushing beer cans.
+This experience became a story called “Lessons in Beer Can Crushing.”
+“Writing to Resolution” helps, too – a term I borrowed from another author.
+Once I start writing, I keep at it until I get in the flow.
+I have a bit of trouble getting to the end – because I always want to improve, prune, add, subtract, and fine-tune the pieces I write.

-In my overzealousness to get published before it was time, I wrote a very amateurish version of my story back in 2006 and was able to find a small local outfit to publish it from their garage.
-They went out of business soon after.
-Four years later, I attempted to self-publish, but didn’t have the necessary support or promotion.
-I was trying to make things happen outside of God’s timing, and my story was not ready for prime time.
+I have a problem with waiting on God’s timing – and in my zeal to get published wrote a very amateurish version of my story back in 2006 and was able to find a small local outfit to publish it.
+The press went out of business soon after.
+Nine years passed, and I attempted to self-publish, but lacked the necessary support and grit needed for promotion.
 When that endeavor failed, I stepped back and continued working on my story, improving and refining it.
-In 2021, while out on a run, I had an inspired thought to write and article to set people straight about my boss called “The Real Mike Lindell.”
-Mike shared it on social media which led to be being approached by Steve Bannon to be a regular contributor on his War Room Pandemic podcast.
-I have since written articles for his newsroom as well as for Katy Christian magazine.
+In 2021, while out on a run, I had an inspired thought to write an article to set people straight about my boss called “The Real Mike Lindell.”
+Mike shared it on social media which led to be being approached by Steve Bannon to be a regular contributor on his War Room podcast.
+I have since written articles for his newsroom and Charisma magazine.
+I have a second book – a devotional called “Radical Freedom,” set to release this fall by BroadStreet Publishing.

 I start my day with prayer, the Bible, and seeking God for direction.
 I pray in the Spirit and ask for guidance, then jot down ideas and plans for the day.
-I have a podcast I co-host 3 days a week, and God brings many people and divine appointments through it.
-I also work on the platform for the Lindell Recovery Network and making it a great free resource for people struggling with addiction.
+I host a TV show 5 days weekly called The Hope Report.
+God brings many people and divine appointments through it.
+I also work on the website for the Lindell Recovery Network and making it a great free resource for people struggling with addiction.
 Besides that, I LOVE to sing!
 I drive my household crazy with my constant singing.
-My dad was a Barbershop singer and I have followed in his footsteps as a member of the Sweet Adelines.
-I also sing on my church worship team, and I attend church every week and volunteer when I can.
+I attend church every week and volunteer when I can.
 I love studying Christian apologetics and learning better strategies for defending my faith.
-My husband and I love watching our girls play sports, and we enjoy camping, taking trips as a family, and focusing on infusing Jesus into everything we do.
-We truly believe in discipling our children to the Lord and helping them approach the world and everything they do from a Biblical worldview.
+My husband and I enjoy watching our girls play sports, as well as camping, taking trips as a family, and focusing on infusing Jesus into everything we do.
+We truly believe in discipling our children to the Lord and helping them approach the world from a Biblical worldview.
 I have been running for 20 years and faithfully exercise 5-6 days a week, which helps my mental health, mood, stress levels, and longevity.
-My husband Mike and I enjoy going to concerts, running races together, and talking about Jesus and everything he has brought us through in our 19 years together.
+My husband Mike and I run races together, talk about Jesus, and marvel about everything he has brought us through in our almost 21 years together.

 Blackout to Blessing